Logo

 Download our Regulate.
 Connect.
 Correct.™ one-page routine and explore the ADHD Treatment Hub to choose the first tool that fits your child and family best.

-No. They’re foundational supports that can enhance the effects of therapy and medication by improving regulation (Sultan et al., 2025).
-Always coordinate with your provider.
+ADHD therapy activities do not replace medication.
+They serve as foundational supports that enhance the effects of therapy and medication by improving regulation (Sultan et al., 2025).
+Coordination with a healthcare provider is always recommended.

 Terminology